Basilica of Our Lady of Dolours, Thrissur

 Our Lady of Dolours Basilica alias Puthenpally (Malayalam: പുത്തൻപള്ളി, meaning: New Church) is a minor basilica of the Syro-Malabar Catholic Church in Thrissur City in Kerala, India.
-The tallest church in India and the third tallest in Asia, it is famous for its Gothic style architecture.
+It is the tallest church in India and has the tallest continuous church tower in Asia.
+It is famous for its Gothic style architecture.
 Built in fine Indo-Gothic style with an area of 25000 sqft, it has soaring belfries at the entrance, double-storeyed aisles all along the nave and transepts, and eleven altars, five on either side of the main one.
 It is the largest church in Kerala and its exuberant interior decorations include fine specimens of murals, icons and statues of saints, and scenes from the Scriptures.

 History

-The parish and original church building were established in 1814.
-It was Thrissur's first Christian church inside the fort gates (Saint Antony's Syro-Malabar Church, Ollur est. AD 1718, is the first Christian church in the Thrissur Municipal Corporation).
-It was a center for the St. Thomas Christians in the area (now the Syro-Malabar Catholic Church) for decades.
+It is a center for the St. Thomas Christians in the area (now the Syro-Malabar Catholic Church) for decades.
 In 1874, the Chaldean Catholic bishop Elias Mellus arrived in India at the request of the Syro-Malabar Christians and convinced a large part of the Christian community to accept him as their bishop.
 The group that followed Mellus was based at this church and eventually separated from the Catholic hierarchy, forming what is now known as the Chaldean Syrian Church.
 In response the Syro-Malabar Catholics constructed a new building in 1929.
 The original church was renamed the Mart Mariam Big Church, and is now the cathedral of the Chaldean Syrian Church.
 The current building is known as Puthanpally (New Church) for this reason.

-The construction of this church, the biggest church in India was done in different phases, starting from the year 1929.
-The two front towers are of 146 ft height each and the central tower of 260 ft height makes this church the 3rd tallest in Asia.
+The construction of this church, the largest church in India by both area and height was done in different phases, starting from the year 1929.
+The two front towers are of 146 ft height each and the central tower called the Bible Tower of 260 ft height makes this church the 2nd tallest in Asia according to how its measured.
+Even though the central spire on the dome of the INC Central Temple in the Philippines reaches a total height of 285 ft (which includes the 23 ft raised foundation), Our Lady of Dolours Basilica's Bible Tower is widely considered the tallest church tower in Asia when measured as a continuous vertical structure from the base to the apex.
 Completion of the towers was an architectural challenge.
 A few experts from Tamil Nadu were brought over.
 The architect who completed the church was Ambrose Gounder.